 - Select a policy.

-- Click the Windows > Settings tab and scroll to the bottom.
+- Select the Windows or Mac tab> Settings tab and scroll to the bottom.

 - In the upper right, click SAVE.